 Yes, it is true that virtualizing your physical desktops will not yield the same immediate ROI that virtualizing server infrastructure ten years ago offered.
 However, the advancements in purpose-built infrastructure for VDI has dramatically reduced the initial TCO of VDI projects so that it is at least break even with traditional desktops.

-While the business value in VDI is not an upfront TCO reduction, the agility and security it provides to the business offers significant value.
+While the business value in a virtual desktop infrastructure is not an upfront TCO reduction, the agility and security it provides to the business offers significant value.
 By automating the management and provisioning of user workspaces a business has the ability to be much more agile.
 Arduous yet important tasks like rolling out new applications and upgrades are now done with the click of a button – making it almost effortless for businesses to provide its workforce with the technology necessary to successfully compete in the market.

 This one is becoming more and more common everyday.
 I believe the reason for these “failures” is that too many have tried to “go it alone.”
 Without the proper support and guidance, evaluating whether Virtual Desktop Infrastructure is a fit for an organization can be a daunting task that often results in long testing times, poor results and in the worst cases failed rollouts and sunk costs.
 With a closer look at why these initiatives failed I found that many enterprises had not done enough assessing and benchmarking of the organization prior to the beginning the project.
 Additionally, many did not focus on the processes and workflows that would change when you virtualize your desktops and corresponding applications.